ansible/community-docs/ansible_community_steering_committee.rst

 #.
 For a collection to be included in the Ansible community package, the collection must be reviewed and approved by, at least, two Committee members.

 #.
 After the collection gets two or more Committee member approvals, a Committee member creates a `community topic <https://github.com/ansible-community/community-topics/issues>`_ linked to the corresponding inclusion request.
 The issue's description says that the collection has been approved by two or more Committee members and establishes a date (a week by default) when the inclusion decision will be considered made.
-This term can be used to raise the concerns.
+This time period can be used to raise concerns.

 #.
 If no objections are raised up to the established date, the inclusion request is considered successfully resolved.
 In this case, a Committee member: